-The university continued to promote and invest in a care management approach to support students.
-Faculty and instructors can refer students for assistance and support through the Canvas learning management system.
-Multiple campus partners responded to referrals to assist students in removing barriers and identifying solutions.
-This year the Academic Success Center worked to embed online 24/7 tutoring support, TutorMe, into Canvas.
+The university continues to promote and invest in a care management approach to support students.
+Faculty and instructors can refer students for assistance through the Canvas learning management system.
+Various campus partners respond to these referrals to help students remove barriers and find solutions.
+Continuous communication encourages students to seek additional resources such as counseling services and major exploration guidance.
+This year, USF implemented the Maxient case management tool, which streamlines student cases, institutional actions, and communications related to student conduct, complaints, academic grievances, and academic integrity.